-+1 Presents: Gezgin Salon Festival 2025 unveils the first wave of artists from its lineup, turning all eyes to the last weekend of June!
++1 Presents: Gezgin Salon Festival 2025 turns all eyes to the last weekend of June!
 As we gear up for long summer days with electrifying music, the countdown begins with the legendary French duo AIR and the hypnotising shoegaze band Slowdive.

-For the fourth time, we’ll gather at Bonus Parkorman, nestled in the northern forests, for the city’s favorite contemporary music festival.
-This year, the first day of the festival will feature the French duo AIR, celebrating the 25th anniversary of their iconic album with the AIR Play Moon Safari tour and French 79, the Marseille-based producer Simon Henner bringing fresh energy to the ‘French Touch’ movement.
-On the second day, shoegaze legends Slowdive will elevate you above the clouds; NEIL FRANCES will transform Parkorman into a dancefloor with their infectious CLUB NF rhythms; and King Hannah, the Liverpool indie rock duo will immerse you in their dreamy, cinematic sound.
+This year, the first day of the festival will feature the French duo AIR, celebrating the 25th anniversary of their iconic album with the AIR Play Moon Safari tour; French 79, the Marseille-based producer Simon Henner bringing fresh energy to the ‘French Touch’ movement; Gevende with their experimental, progressive rock; and Skinshape – the studio project of British musician William Dorey, blending funk, reggae ve psychedelic rock.

 AIR to celebrate their iconic album Moon Safari